Response to defects in multi- and bipartite entanglement of isotropic quantum spin networks: conclusions

-In summary, our work primarily aims at highlighting the response to defects of the distribution of entanglement, both bipartite as well as multipartite, in a particular prototype of quantum spin networks.
-Our results show that presence of finite defects do not affect the presence of multisite entanglement properties of the network, while, interestingly, finite moderate-range bipartite entanglement may emerge.
-This shows that isotropic spin networks that can be obtained as dimerized ground states of spin Hamiltonians provide a robust model for implementation of quantum protocols in presence of defects.
-Importantly, recent experimental developments allow scalable simulation of these spin networks for practical applications \cite{opt-lattice,morton,nv,sq}.
+In summary, our work aims at highlighting the response to defects of the distribution of entanglement, both bipartite as well as multipartite, in a particular kind of quantum spin networks.
+Our results show that presence of finite defects do not affect the presence of GME in the network, while, interestingly, finite moderate-range BE may emerge.
+This shows that dimerized isotropic spin networks provide a robust model for implementation of quantum protocols in presence of defects.
+Potential candidates for implementing such spin networks are spin-1/2 mixtures of ultracold atoms in optical lattices \cite{opt-lattice}.
+By tuning the tunneling between NN sites and the on-site interaction, at low temperatures, a favorable antiferromagnetic order and dimerization is achievable \cite{ol}.
+The defects in the network occur through controlled doping.
+Alternatively, photonic lattices have also allowed for simulation of similar many-body networks \cite{photo1,photo2,photo3}.
+Importantly, the spin network considered in our work is closely related to specific dimer models relevant to \textit{fault-tolerant computation} \cite{kit2003,nayak2008,wilz,sondhi, topo, res-topo} and to interpolations of projected entangled pair states~\cite{cirac0, cirac1, cirac2}, which are key resources for \textit{measurement-based quantum computation} \cite{mbqc,resource,review}.